-Singita's conservation partner in Zimbabwe, the Malilangwe Trust, worked with the Gonarezhou Conservation Trust to relocate 10 rhino into the Gonarezhou (Zimbabwe's second-largest national park).
+Singita's conservation partner in Zimbabwe, the Malilangwe Trust, has been nurturing the rhino population within the Malilangwe Wildlife Reserve since 1994 and the population is now at carrying capacity.
+In 2021 it worked with the Gonarezhou Conservation Trust to relocate 10 rhinos into the Gonarezhou (Zimbabwe's second-largest national park).

-As all the rhino at Malilangwe are carefully monitored the rhinos could be selected to have a maximum chance of becoming a stable and viable populating in Gonarezhou.
-This has helped to bring rhino back to new national park in Southern Africa - helping protect the future of this magnificent animal.
+As all the rhino at Malilangwe are carefully monitored, the rhinos were selected to have a maximum chance of becoming a stable and viable population in Gonarezhou.
+This has helped to bring rhino back to a new national park in Southern Africa and to protect the future of this magnificent animal.
 (Photo credit: Singita)